stephanGarland/minikube-crash-course/README.md

 ### <a name = "dash">Minikube Dashboard</a>
-Optional, but gives you a nice graphical look at your minikube enivornment
+Optional, but gives you a nice graphical look at your minikube environment.

     # Ensure you background the task so you still have use of your prompt
     $ minikube dashboard &